Select Page

-The NLGJA Journalists Toolbox is designed primarily to assist journalists who don’t normally cover the LGBT community.
+The Journalists LGBTQ+ Toolkit is designed primarily to assist journalists who don’t normally cover the LGBTQ+ community.

-“Why LGBT Voices Matter: Inclusive Coverage Makes for Better Stories” offers tips for the inclusion of more LGBT sources.
+“Why LGBTQ+ Voices Matter: Inclusive Coverage Makes for Better Stories” offers tips for the inclusion of more LGBTQ+ sources.

 Here’s an excerpt: